JNOSQL/jnosql-book/en/part4/chapter4_2_2.md

 repositoryAsync.update(people);
 ```

-To do both remove and retrieve information from column family that uses the same Diana classes, namely,  **ColumnQuery** and **ColumnDeleteQuery**, also there is a callback method.
+For information removal and retrieval are used the same classes from Diana for documents,  **DocumentQuery** and **DocumentDeleteQuery**, respectively, also the callback method can be used.

 ```java
 Consumer<List<Person>> callBackPeople = p -> {};